 In making your nominations, you are especially encouraged to consider women, members of underrepresented groups, and scientists in diverse geographical locations.
 You may nominate yourself and you are free to encourage colleagues to nominate anyone that you consider particularly well-suited to play a leadership role in governing the Psychonomic Society.
 We encourage you to participate in the nominating process as the Society is in an exciting period of change with many new initiatives under way.

 If you are an Associate Editor of one of our journals, you may not run for a Board position unless you agree to resign your journal position if elected.

 Voting will open mid May.
 Current 2019 Fellows, Members, and Emeriti may vote.
-The deadline to vote is August 31, 2018.
+The deadline to vote is August 31, 2019.
 Ballots will be sent by email.
 Your ballot can be used only once and should only be used by you.
 Do not forward your ballot.